Giants vs. Dodgers Player Props Betting Odds

-Player prop betting options for Mookie Betts, Wilmer Flores and others are available in the Los Angeles Dodgers-San Francisco Giants matchup at Oracle Park on Friday, starting at 10:15 PM ET.
+Freddie Freeman and Wilmer Flores are among the players with prop bets available when the Los Angeles Dodgers and the San Francisco Giants play at Oracle Park on Saturday (first pitch at 9:05 PM ET).

 Bet on this matchup or its props with BetMGM!